joselitofilho/aws-terraform-generator/CONTRIBUTING.md

 $ task -d scripts tests
 ```

-> [!IMPORTANT]
-> There are some tests that verify the equality of a map.
-If they fail, run them again several times until they pass.
-This will soon be corrected by the testing library.

-If nothing complains, congratulations!

 ## Releasing a new version

 If you are the current maintainer of this gem: